How to Develop a Job Personality

 Enforced Job Burnout Erodes the Job Personality

-We find that Job Burnout is caused in an employee that is continually forced to perform tasks that he or she performs very well but does not enjoy, or even dislikes.
+We find that job burnout is caused in an employee that is continually forced to perform tasks that he or she performs very well but does not enjoy.

 I believe somewhat against the grain of social science thought in the 21st century.
 This thought says that personality is the set of behaviors of a person, isolated from the whole person, or Self.

-It has been popular to teach that "personality is what you do" and "character is who you are"; however, it is not possible to separate and isolate personality and character from each other any more than it is possible to sever mind from body.
+It has been popular to teach that "personality is what you do" and "character is who you are."
+This is incorrect!
+It is not possible to separate and isolate personality and character from each other.
+Character is reflected in actions, which are the basis of personality.
+Personality is behavior.